 - You can ask your GP about what might be the best choice for you, once you tell them what matters to you most.

-- You can compare information about hospitals, services and consultants here.
+- Compare information about hospitals, services and consultants.
 This website includes information about the quality of care, waiting times, parking and travel.
 You can also search according to the operations and treatments that the hospitals or services offer.

 Once I have made my choice, how do I book a hospital appointment?